minreiseah/blog/src/content/blog/cs2101-reflections.md

 You'll find that CS2101 is where you trade your director's hat for an actor's script.
 It's not just okay to let go, it's _liberating_.
 The stage is more exhilarating when you share it with others.

-## Misconception #1: Control Guarantees Perfection in Presentations
+## Misconception #1: Control Guarantees Perfection

 You faced OP1 with a director's mindset, intending to script your group's every move.
 The approach quickly revealed its flaws.